akchobby/Morse-Code-Convertor/README.md

 ```
 Note : While passing Morse code as a parameter put a space at the end of the code.
 A reminder to pass the parameter in quotes.

-By default the binary outputs the decoded morse code below:
+By default (No parameters passed) the binary outputs the decoded morse code below:
 ```
 --. --- --- -.. ---- .--- --- -... ---- --. ..- -.-- ...
 ```